YourFavoriteKyle/crouton/readme.md

 ## Getting Started

-We are now referring to the project and bot as Crouton, the github repository is still currently named ewok-translator.
-The repository will be renamed to Crouton in the future.

 While we currently use Supabase and Vercel to host our data and front-end, we will not be covering how to utilize Supabase and Vercel in your deployment.
 The quick start guide will only cover how to get started in a basic development environment at this time.

 ### Installation